thecoshman/thecoshman.github.com/_posts/rest/2013-07-24-introduction.markdown

 I feel this series needs to be written to cover one particular aspect of 'REST APIs' that is hard to find clear concise information on; dealing with multiple resources at once.
-However, I do not feel that I can rightly jump straight to that particular subject until I have established some solid ground work; for example, what the devil is a 'resource' in the first place.
+However, I do not feel that I can rightly jump straight to that particular subject until I have established some solid ground work.
+Hopefully, as I go through the process of trying to really think about the details, the later complexities will be easier to wrangle.

 In this series I plan to cover a all aspects of what I understand to be 'REST'.
 Each article will (hopefully) be a rather short concise piece, doing my best to back up what I say.